scottgigawatt/duplex/README.md

 COMPOSE_NETWORK_GATEWAY="${COMPOSE_NETWORK_GATEWAY:-172.28.5.254}"
 ```

-### Updating Firewall Settings on Synology NAS 🔥
+#### Updating Firewall Settings on Synology NAS 🔥

-Ready to unleash the power of communication for your Docker network?
-Update your **Synology Firewall** settings:
+To keep your containers communicating smoothly, you might need to tweak your firewall settings in Synology DSM.
+Follow these steps to update your **Synology Firewall** settings:

 1. Open **Control Panel** → **Security** (under Connectivity).
 2. Navigate to the **Firewall** tab → Click **Edit Rules**.